ikajic/py-gmail/README.md

 py-gmail
 ========

-A python script that fetches emails from an GMail account and wraps them with a latex code that can be used to make a booklet or a manuscript
+A python script that fetches emails from an GMail account and wraps them with a latex code that can be used to make a booklet

-The `crawler.py` reads the user-specific data from the `config.py` (not included here, you should create your own).
+The `crawler.py` reads user-specific data from the `config.py` (not included here, you should create your own).
 It uses imap to connect to the GMail inbox and fetches the email communication between the email address 1 and the email address 2 (also specified in the `config.py`).

 For each email, a `.tex` file is generated with a latex-header (from, to, date, subject) and the email body text.
-The .tex file is named after a unique identifier (UID) of the email that doesn't change over time.
+The `.tex` file is named after a unique identifier (UID) of the email that doesn't change over time.
 For example, the body of the email with the UID 123 will be storead as `123.tex`.
 Tex mails are stored in a directory specified by the config file, which is newly created if it doesn't exist.
 The script also generates a `mails.tex` with a list of includes for every email in the corresponding directory.

-So, if your inbox contains 3 emails with UIDs 1, 2 and 3, at the end of execution of the script you'll have:
+So, if your inbox contains three emails with UIDs 1, 2 and 3, at the end of execution of the script you'll have:
 ```
 1.tex
 2.tex